ak9024/rilis/README.md

 ## Features

-- Deploy effortlessly to VM (Virtual Machine)
+- Effortless VM (Virtual Machine) Deployment
-- Just need `rilis.toml` for configuration.
+- Simply configure with a `rilis.toml` and use `docker-compose.yaml` locally.

 ## Installation